Begin the day before you want to steam the pudding.

 Cover the bowl and leave overnight.

-Next day pack the mixture into the lightly greased basin, cover it with a double sheet of silicone paper (baking parchment) and a sheet of foil and tie it securely with string (you really need to borrow someone's finger for this!).
+Next day stir in the sifted flour quite thoroughly, pack the mixture into the lightly greased basin, cover it with a double sheet of silicone paper (baking parchment) and a sheet of foil and tie it securely with string (you really need to borrow someone's finger for this!).
 It's also a good idea to tie a piece of string across the top to make a handle.

 Place the pudding in a steamer set over a saucepan of simmering water and steam the pudding for 8 hours.